w3f/polkadot-wiki/docs/learn/learn-parachains.md

 good analogy of a state with a light switch that can be either on or off, which is one of the simplest examples of how a state machine functions.
 Each parachain has its own state, and the Relay Chain links all those states into one state, i.e. a state of states.
-A multi-chain network like
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can be viewed like one computer's state with many light switches where a **state transition function** is the logic to decide which switches should be toggled.
+A multi-chain network like Polkadot can be viewed like one computer's state with many light switches where a **state transition function** is the logic to decide which switches should be toggled.
 Parachains have their own transition rule, separate economies, governance mechanisms, and users.

 A parachain's state is stored in a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
 Merkle trees have the convenient property that if some values within the tree change, this will be reflected in the Merkle root (in this case, the state root).
 One can verify the change by only looking at the new values and the paths that are affected within the tree.

-The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Host requires that the state transitions performed on parachains be specified as a [Wasm](learn-wasm.md) executable.
-Proofs of new state transitions that occur on a parachain must be validated against the registered state transition function (STF) that is stored on the relay chain by the validators before
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} acknowledges a state transition has occurred on a parachain.
+The Polkadot Host requires that the state transitions performed on parachains be specified as a [Wasm](learn-wasm.md) executable.
+Proofs of new state transitions that occur on a parachain must be validated against the registered state transition function (STF) that is stored on the relay chain by the validators before the relay chain acknowledges a state transition has occurred on a parachain.
 The key constraint regarding the logic of a parachain is that it must be verifiable by the relay chain validators.
 Verification most commonly takes the form of a bundled proof of a state transition known as a Proof-of-Verification (PoV) block, which is submitted for checking to the validators from one or more parachain collators.

 ## Why Parachains?